seerreenna/seerreenna.github.io/_projects/BayesHousingPrices.md

 ## Conclusion
-We have demonstrated that using an advanced techinique such as Bayesian hierarchical modeling can offer more information and contribute to a better economic indicator.
+We have demonstrated that using an advanced technique such as Bayesian hierarchical modeling can offer more information and contribute to a better economic indicator.
 Further application of these techniques should be considered in future modeling of economic phenomena.